By: CS2103T W13-4

 JavaFX-specific bindings are added in

-internals are added in a private inner class of MainWindow
+and bindings that require access to MainWindow internals are added in a private inner class of MainWindow.

 Methods in the binding classes are added into the script environment by casting

-their method references to appropriate FunctionalInterface
+their method references to appropriate FunctionalInterfaces.
+Nashorn allows

-to be called as if they were
+objects which implement a FunctionalInterface to be called as if they were

 functions, providing an ergonomic scripting experience for the user.
 Nashorn also